Adrien Broner: Broner vs. Santiago

-Outside of boxing
+Legal issues

 In October 2016, Broner posted alarming images and captions on his Instagram page hinting suicide and on October 17, 2016, he was charged with a misdemeanor battery for allegedly choking a waitress at Drai's, a nightclub in Las Vegas.

 On April 20, 2017, Broner was arrested on a warrant stemming from a failure to appear in court for a previous arrest in 2014.

 On September 10, 2017, TMZ reported an incident in Las Vegas that was caught on video of Broner knocking out an agitating fan.
 TMZ Sports obtained and posted an edit of the video, which started with Broner taking pictures with fans.
 A moment later a man began to heckle Broner.
 Broner became aggressive as his female companion tried to restrain him, but Broner shoved her away and delivered a blow that reeled the agitator backwards, knocking him out.

 Broner was issued a summons on October 26 concerning the incident, but it was returned on November 8 and was "not deliverable as addressed; unable to forward."
 The records did not give a reason as to why the summons was not able to be delivered.
 He subsequently was scheduled to appear in court for an arraignment but the Las Vegas Justice Court stated Broner failed to appear.
 A warrant was then issued for his arrest.
 According to TMZ, it reached out to Broner who told them he "didn't know about the hearing -- and if he did, he would have appeared."

 On February 13, 2018, Broner was booked into Fulton County Jail in Atlanta on a misdemeanor sexual battery charge but was later released on bail.

 In March 2019, Broner was issued a restraining order after making homophobic threats on social media.

 On December 18, 2019, Broner was ordered to pay over $830,000 for sexually assaulting a woman in a Cleveland nightclub on June 18, 2018.

 In October 2021, Broner was jailed for a parole violation after failing to enroll in a court-mandated alcohol treatment program.